Any local without an ancestral visas or dual citizenship knows travelling on a plain old green South African passport is no joke.

 Also see: Reunion Island - an eruption of unusual landscapes

-Georgia, Hong Kong, Macau, Malaysia, Maldives, Philippines, Singapore, and Thailand.
+Hong Kong, Macao, Malaysia, Maldives, Philippines, Singapore, and Thailand.

-Armenia, Bangladesh, Bahrain, Cambodia, Indonesia, Laos, Nepal, Sri Lanka, South Korea, and Timor-Leste
+Armenia, Bangladesh, Bahrain, Cambodia, Indonesia, Kyrgyzstan, Laos, Nepal, Sri Lanka, Tajikistan, South Korea, and Timor-Leste

-Cook Islands, Fiji, Federated states of Micronesia, Nauru, New Zealand, Niue, Palau, Samoa, Tuvalu, Vanuatu
+Cook Islands, Fiji, Federated states of Micronesia, Marshall Islands, Nauru, Niue, Palau, Samoa, Tuvalu, Vanuatu.